 - Lower efficiency

-- Increased energy bills
+- Higher energy bills

-If you take out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s most likely been a while since your last heating service, and likely time to get a new one.
+If you pull out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
 It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
-Read the filter packaging to see how long the new air filter is intended to be used.
-2. Double check your thermostat.
+Refer to the filter packaging to see how long the new air filter is designed to be used.

 3. Open up your air vents.

 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 A qualified technician should be able to let you know if your equipment or individual parts are showing signs of wear during this review.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the functioning parts.
 Your furnace tune-up should include a complete lubrication.